·

 Move away from stark white in favor of warm “greige,” soft sand, or misty sage green for your dining room walls.
 These earth-toned colors provide a more comforting and cocoon-like backdrop that enhances the natural wood furniture.

-A soft-focus color palette is essential for creating the tranquil and restorative energy that defines high-end Earthy Dining Room Design Inspirations.
-It allows the natural textures of the room to be the main star of the show.
+A soft-focus color palette is essential for creating the tranquil and restorative energy that defines high-end, earthy dining room design.
+It allows the natural textures of the roomβ€”the wood, stone, and textilesβ€”to be the star of the show.

 28#.
 Cork and Timber Coasters